bclover/real-world-functional-programming-book/gitbook/part10/stubs_and_mocks.md

 ## Object Under Test

 An "object under test" is the thing you're testing.
-If you have an `it` in Jasmine/Mocha in JavaScript or Busted in Lua, or a `test_*` function Python's PyTest, whatever that test function is supposed to be testing, that's the "object under test".
+If you have an `it` in [Jest](https://jestjs.io/)/[Jasmine](https://jasmine.github.io/)/[Mocha](https://mochajs.org/) in JavaScript or [Busted](https://olivinelabs.com/busted/) in Lua, or a `test_*` function Python's [PyTest](https://docs.pytest.org/en/latest/), whatever that test function is supposed to be testing, that's the "object under test".
 Given how Mocks/Spies work, however, it may not be immediately obvious "what is the actual object under test here?"

 ## What is a Stub?

-A stub is typically an `Object` or `Function` that always does the same thing, typically returning the value you need.
+A stub is typically an `Object` or `Function` that always does the same thing, typically returning the hardcoded value you need.
 If you want your unit tests to be deterministic, and thus dependable, you ensure they always do the same thing every time they run.
 Given our `loadWebsite` function:

 ```javascript
 const loadWebsite = request => url => ...
 ```

-If we want to stub `request` to guarantee the test works whether the internet works or not with minimal side effects, you stub it:
+If we want to stub `request` to guarantee the test works whether the internet works or not with minimal/no side effects, you stub it:

 ```javascript
 const requestStub = {